CodingWithDavid/BlazorBaseTemplatewithTailwindcss/README.md

 # Jumping feet first into Tailwindcss

-To lean Tailwindcss I decied to take the basic Blazor Server Application template, remove all the stying and re-style it using Tailwindcss.
+To lean Tailwindcss I decide to take the basic Blazor Server Application template, remove all the stying and re-style it using Tailwindcss.
 I saw Chris Sainty give an excellent talk at a conference about using Tailwindcss and I had to try it.

 by [David Gallivan](http://twitter.com/CodingwithDavid)